LILO-THINK/Blog/_posts/2024-07-25-from-biocomposites-to-bioelectricity-what-berlin-s-futurium-teaches-us-about-future-design.md

 Smite and Smits’s work illustrates the importance of speculative projects in pushing the boundaries of what we consider possible.
 While more practical projects like the Flushed toilet paper and mycelium biocomposites focus on product development, Biotricity invites us to imagine a world where we can power everyday objects, such as clocks, using the energy generated by bacteria in the soil.
 This approach blurs the lines between art, design, and science, fostering a creative environment where new ideas can flourish.

 The potential of soil bacteria to produce energy by these artists has been explored since around 2014, but it remains a cutting-edge field with much to discover.
-The Biotricity project embodies this experimental spirit, demonstrating that our future energy solutions might come from the most unexpected places: from the mud!
+The Biotricity project embodies this experimental spirit, demonstrating that our future energy solutions might come from the most unexpected places: from the mud! **If God created humans from clay, the are the humans able to create light from mud?**

 ## Reflecting on the Futurium: A Space Dedicated to Future Design

-**A Decade in the Making**
+### A Decade in the Making

 The Futurium project in Berlin is the culmination of eight years of rigorous research, planning, and collaboration among various scientific, industrial, and governmental institutions.
-Opened in 2019, this center has now been operational for five years, providing a unique space dedicated to exploring and discussing future possibilities.
+Opened in 2019, this center has now been operational for five years, providing a space dedicated to exploring and discussing future possibilities.
 As we reflect on its significance, it’s essential to consider the long-term vision behind such an endeavor.
-The Futurium was designed not just as a temporary exhibit but as a ten-year plan to foster ongoing dialogue and innovation about our collective future.
+The Futurium was designed not just as a temporary exhibit but to foster ongoing dialogue and innovation about our collective future.

 Having a dedicated physical space like the Futurium is invaluable.
 It serves as a focal point for speculation and serious discourse about the future, uniting academia, industry, government, and the public.
-This convergence of diverse perspectives creates a dynamic environment where ideas can flourish, and meaningful discussions can take place.
+This convergence of diverse perspectives creates a dynamic environment where ideas can flourish, and discussions can take place.
 The physical presence of the Futurium allows visitors to engage directly with exhibits like the Flushed toilet paper and the Biotricity Bacteria Battery, making abstract concepts tangible and memorable.

-**A Catalyst for Discussion and Innovation**
+### A Catalyst for Discussion and Innovation

-The existence of the Futurium encourages more discussions about future design, even among those who might not initially align with the ideas presented.
+The existence of the Futurium encourages more discussions about future design, even among those who might not initially align with the ideas presented (like me for example).
 It’s a space that welcomes varying opinions and fosters debate, which is crucial for the evolution of thought and innovation.
-The blending of different fields—art, science, and technology—within the Futurium highlights the speculative nature of future design, inspiring visitors to think beyond traditional boundaries.
+The blending of different fields — art, science, and technology — within the **Futurium highlights the speculative nature of future design, inspiring visitors to think beyond traditional boundaries**.

 While digital communities are powerful, the impact of a physical space dedicated to future design cannot be overstated.
 The ability to see, touch, and interact with exhibits brings a level of engagement that digital platforms cannot replicate.
-For instance, seeing the potential of extracting electricity from soil bacteria or understanding how fungi can purify wastewater offers a visceral understanding that leaves a lasting impression.
+For instance, seeing the potential of extracting electricity from soil bacteria or understanding how fungi can purify wastewater offers a visceral understanding that leaves a impression.

-**Why the Futurium Matters**

-In conclusion, the Futurium stands as a testament to the importance of dedicated spaces for future design.
-It provides a platform for ongoing innovation and discussion, bringing together different sectors to imagine and create a better future.
-For anyone visiting Berlin, a trip to the Futurium is not just recommended—it’s essential.
-It offers a glimpse into the possibilities that lie ahead and challenges visitors to think critically and creatively about the future.

 By fostering a community that values speculative thinking and innovative solutions, the Futurium ensures that the conversation about our future remains vibrant and forward-looking.
 So, whether you're a seasoned futurist or new to these concepts, the Futurium is a place where you can expand your horizons and be inspired by the endless possibilities of tomorrow.